Including 3rd party libraries¶

 pip install --target=path/to/my/workflow/libs python-lib-name

-The path you pass as the --target
+The path you pass as the --target argument should be the path to

 the directory under your Workflow’s root directory in which you want to install

-should be the “pip name” (i.e. the name the
+your libraries. python-lib-name should be the “pip name” (i.e. the name the

 library has on PyPI) of the library you want

-to install, e.g. requests
+to install, e.g. requests or feedparser.

 For example, to install Alfred-PyWorkflow, you would run

-but use import workflow
+pip install Alfred-PyWorkflow but use import workflow to import it.

 An example: You’re in a shell in Terminal.app in the Workflow’s root directory

-as the directory for your Python libraries.
+and you’re using libs as the directory for your Python libraries.
 You want to

 install requests.
 You would run: